embl-cba/imagej-courses/practicals/intensity-quantification.md

 &nbsp;

-## Intensity measurements and their interpretation,  with local background
+## Intensity measurements and their interpretation: Now with local background

-Intensity measurements are a **very tricky business**, not because they are technically difficult, but because one can make many mistakes in the interpretation of the numbers.
-This very easily leads to wrong scientific conclusions!
+Intensity measurements are a **quite tricky business**, not because they are technically difficult, but because one can make many mistakes in the interpretation of the numbers.
+Thus, they should be done with **utmost care**!

 ## Activity: Intensity measurements with local background subtraction